Volunteer recruitment is the backbone of any successful campaign. Bringing in volunteers to your campaign can help you:

 - Growing their personal brand

-Survey your past and existing volunteers to find out why they volunteered and what they gained from their experience with your organization.
-You can even use those surveys to create volunteer testimonials for further social proof.
+Survey your past and existing volunteers to discover why they volunteered and what they gained from their experience with your organization.
+You can even use those surveys to create testimonials for further social proof during volunteer recruitment.

 Not all prospective volunteers are comfortable with the long working hours that working for a charity or any other type of nonprofit implies.
 Making everything clear in your communications before they sign the dotted line will help you avoid future complications.